-Such regulation of both fixed and mobile ISPs may limit ISPs' ability to manage, prioritize and monetize their network.
+Such regulation of both fixed and mobile ISPs, in affected EU jurisdictions, may limit ISPs' ability to manage, prioritize and monetize their network.
 Additionally, these regulations may attract growing public debate and attention of regulators in other jurisdictions we operate in.
 Demand from service providers, in affected jurisdictions, for the traffic management and subscriber management features of our products may be adversely affected by such regulations.
-A decrease in demand for these features could adversely impact sales of our products and could have a material adverse effect on our business, financial condition or result of operations.
+A decrease in demand for these features could adversely impact sales of our products and could have a material adverse effect on our business, financial condition or results of operations.